Check out our cool shark facts and download or print our sharks quiz sheet in the activity section at the end. Also check out our fun shark jokes!

 One Bull Shark was found with 50 rows of teeth!
 He must have one seriously big mouth.

 If a tooth breaks off, another one grows in its place within a day.
-This is incredible.
+That is incredible.

 When a baby shark is born it already has teeth and can swim away and defend itself immediately.